How Can Facial Paralysis Patients Express Facial Emotions?

 In the study, researchers found patients frequently felt “negatively” about themselves, even when they tried to smile.
 Most of these patients experienced stress, anxiety, and depression related to the challenges of facial expression in communication.
 They often took steps to avoid social settings as well.

 The key takeaways from both of the studies: it can be tough to compensate for facial paralysis.
 The effects of facial paralysis extend beyond a patient’s inability to make facial expressions.
-Therefore, those who experience facial paralysis require additional support to cope with the condition’s emotional impact.
+Therefore, those who experience facial paralysis require extra help to cope with the condition’s emotional impact.

 Facial expression recognition can play an essential role in a facial paralysis patient’s ability to cope with the emotional effects of their condition.
 With the ability to recognize facial expressions in others, this patient can use their tone of voice, hand gestures, and other forms of nonverbal and verbal communication to engage with others.

 Reading facial expressions requires hard work and patience, regardless of whether an individual is coping with facial paralysis.
-The first step to effectively read facial expressions is to understand the seven universal expressions:
+The first step to effectively read facial emotions is to understand the seven basic facial expressions of emotion.

 The universal expressions are displayed in a person’s words, along with their eyebrows, eyes, and other facial expressions.
 In order to identify these expressions, it is crucial to listen attentively when others speak.
 This helps facial paralysis patients show others that they are interested in a conversation.
 It also allows facial paralysis patients to watch for a wide range of facial expressions.

 There are many micro-expressions associated with universal expressions as well.
 These include:

 - Eyebrows appear raised and close to one another as if they are in a flat line

 - Wrinkles are present across the forehead, between the center of the eyebrows